Example of a customer portal integration#

 {{ifnlng::de}} <iframe src=/service-desk/index-en.php width="100%" height="600px"/> {{ifnlng}}

-In the files index-de.php and index-en.php you must specify the address of your Allegra REST interface .
-You also need to make sure that the web services are active on your Allegra server.
+of your Allegra REST interface.
+You must also make sure that the web services

-<?php // Insert your server access here
+<?php // insert your server access here

 $SERVER_BASE_URL = "https://www.yourserver.com/track/rest";